bplmaps/lmec-main-site/content/articles/interview-richard-pegg.md

 These maps were printed and designed to be mounted in China as hanging scrolls.
 This is confirmed by the line of eight title slips that are still left on the MacLean Collection terrestrial map along the far-right edge.
 But they seem to generally have been distributed after printing as eight loose sheets for both maps.
 After printing, they were immediately and enthusiastically imported in Japan.
 In Japan they were mounted into other formats like folding screens (*byobu*), sliding doors (*fusuma*), and as folded sheet maps.

 The history of some of these maps as objects over time is quite amazing.
-The example in the Wereldmuseum in Leiden for example was acquired by a doctor working for the Dutch East India Company in the mid-1820s and brought to the Netherlands in the late 1820s.
+The example in the Wereldmuseum in Leiden for example was acquired by a doctor working for a Dutch trading company in the mid-1820s and brought to the Netherlands in the late 1820s.
 The MacLean Collection map was probably remounted as a screen in Korea in the early 20th century and made its way to New York in the 1950s.
 Since my rediscovery and publication of these maps they have become popular and emerged at auction or with dealers all over the world.

 **One of the unique features of these maps is their use of Prussian blue pigment.
 Why is this so important, and how did you figure out that the maps are indeed colored with Prussian blue?**